openearth/eo-bathymetry-functions/README.md

 ## Local Development
 Install docker, pack cli, terraform, install gcloud and login to the bathymetry project as described in the [terraform](#terraform) section.
+2 Cloud Functions are used.
+To test calculating and exporting bathymetrt, use: `make local_deploy_sdb`.
+To test exporting the hillshaded tiles, use: `make local_deploy_rgb`.
-Then run `make local-deploy`.
-This will start a docker image in the terminal, which exposes the cloud function on port 8080.
+These commands start a docker image in the terminal, which exposes the cloud function on port 8080.

 ## Deployment
 `make deploy`